-How to remove chalkboard marker off of a blackboard, or how to clean a chalkboard: This simple solution FINALLY saved the day and worked!
+How to remove chalk marker off of a chalkboard: This simple solution using two household items FINALLY saved the day and worked!

 I’ve been doing some testing over the last few months trying to find out how to clean my chalkboard.
 As you know, I love to decorate my chalkboard for each holiday or season that is approaching.